Janice R. Bellace: Academic career

-Notable Leadership Roles
+Notable leadership roles

-In addition to her work at Penn, Bellace is currently a member of the International Board of Overseers of Koç University.
-She was appointed as a member of the World Bank Administrative Tribunal in 2018.
-She is the co-chair of the UAW Public Review Board.
+In addition to her work at Penn, Bellace was appointed as a member of the World Bank Administrative Tribunal in 2018 and elected President of the Tribunal in 2024.
+She is the co-chair of the UAW public review board.
 She is on the board of trustees for Thomas Jefferson University Hospital and Methodist Hospital in Philadelphia.
-Bellace was a member of the ILO Committee of Experts from 1994 to 2010.
-She continued her relationship with Singapore Management University as a member of the board from 2001 to 2013 and as a member of the International Academic Review Panel from 2015 to 2017.
-Additionally, Bellace served as the President of the International Industrial Relations Association from 2009 through the 16th IIRA World Congress in Philadelphia in June 2012.
+Bellace was a member of the ILO committee of experts from 1994 to 2010.
+She continued her relationship with Singapore Management University as a member of the board from 2001 to 2013 and as a member of the international academic review panel from 2015 to 2017.
+She served as a member of the international board of overseers of Koç University from 2007 until 2022.
+Additionally, Bellace served as the president of the International Industrial Relations Association from 2009 through the 16th IIRA World Congress in Philadelphia in June 2012.
 She served as president of LERA in 2017.